The challenge of caring for a family member who may not feel like family

 - Let forgiveness live in your heart–toward your step, your parents, your siblings, yourself.
 While it may not always seem so, most people do try to do their best.
 Unfortunately, often their inhibitions and fears get in the way of doing what’s kind and good.

 Incorporating forgiveness into your lifestyle, though, is not an open invitation for others to use you as their dump.
-Stand your ground and be clear as to your boundaries as to acceptable behavior and language.
+Stand your ground and be clear as to your boundaries as to acceptable behaviour and language.

 Caring for a step can be a challenge.
 But, as with all caregiving challenges, it also opens up the door for amazing opportunities–for you, your step, your family.
 You may surprise yourself!